-I am often asked why I named this site Yesrising.
-Where the name came from and what does it mean.
+I am often asked why I named this site Yesrising, where the name came from, and what it means.

 “You may write me down in history, with your bitter, twisted lies, you may trod me in the very dirt, but still, like dust, I’ll rise” -MAYA ANGELOU

 Choice is how we begin to redefine and redesign our lives.
 And then, by telling our stories, we help others.
 Our words matter, our stories matter, our voice matters.
 You Matter!